Brain-Development-and-Disorders-Lab/task_intentions/README.md

 | **cyberballIsInclusive**          | boolean | Controls whether Cyberball task is inclusive   | Cyberball operates in inclusion mode when `true`, otherwise operating in exclusion mode, changes to probabilities can be made in `configuration.ts` |
 | **cyberballIsPartnerHighStatus**  | boolean | Sets partner as high status in Cyberball task  | Shows social status display above Partner A, partner has high status when `true`, otherwise low status when `false`                                 |

+#### Offline Usage

+The task includes a `packages` directory containing all required R packages.
+To use these packages, set the `useOfflinePackages` manipulation within `Configuration.ts` to `true`.
+Each package was built and prepared using the [rwasm](https://r-wasm.github.io/rwasm/articles/rwasm.html) tool.

+Use the `yarn build` command to build the client with the offline packages, build output is placed in the `dist` directory.
+To run the task, use the `yarn start` command or run an instance of `http-server` using the `dist` directory.

-### Server
+### Server (DEPRECATED)

 > [!CAUTION]
-> The server component of the Intentions Game has been deprecated, and partner computations are now performed by the client.
+> As of [v1.7.2](https://github.com/Brain-Development-and-Disorders-Lab/task_intentions/releases/tag/v1.7.2), the server component of the Intentions Game has been deprecated, and partner computations are now performed entirely by the client.
 The documentation below pertains to the archived `server.zip` file contents.

 The server uses Python and R to generate partner behavior for a phase of the task.
 To run the server, the following packages are required: